rclone/rclone/docs/content/filtering.md

 Directory matches are **only** used to optimise directory access patterns - you must still match the files that you want to match.
-Directory matches won't optimise anything on bucket based remotes (eg s3, swift, google compute storage, b2) which don't have a concept of directory.
+Directory matches won't optimise anything on bucket based remotes (e.g. s3, swift, google compute storage, b2) which don't have a concept of directory.